 Gas Grilling Safety Tips:

--After grilling, close the valve on the gas cylinder making sure that it is completely turned off.
+-After grilling, close the valve on the gas cylinder, making sure that it’s completely turned off.

 -Never keep a filled container in a hot car or car trunk.
-Heat will cause the gas pressure to increase, which may open the relief valve and allow gas to escape.
+The heat will cause the gas pressure to increase, which may open the relief valve and allow gas to escape.

 -Make sure your spark igniter is consistently generating a spark to create a flame and burn the propane gas.
 If the flame is not visible, the heavier-than-air propane gas may be escaping and could cause an explosion.

 If you can get close enough without getting burned, put the lid on or shut off the gas.
 Get completely away from the grill.
 Activate the building’s alarm system.